jpclipffel/ansible_project.k8s/README.md

 ## Playbook `consul.yml`

-Deploy and maintains a Consul servers cluster (outside of Kubernetes) and clients (within Kubernetes).
+Deploy and maintains a Consul servers cluster (outside of Kubernetes) and clients (inside Kubernetes).

-This playbook essentialy wraps the following components:
+This playbook reuse the following components:

 * Role [`consul_base`](https://git.dt.ept.lu/jpclipffel/awxlab-roles-common/tree/master/consul_base)
-* Playbook `helm.yml`

 ### Tags

+The role `consul_base` is **always** included and thus the Consul cluster facts are **always** gathered.
+This means that one may invoke the playbook with `apply` withou having to specify the cluster's hosts, key, etc.

 |Tag|Description|
 |---|-----------|